AN3223/filesort/README.md

 # filesort
-A simple command line tool for sorting files, written in Python
+A simple command line tool for sorting files, written in Python.
+Filesort will sort files in the current working directory into a specified folder based on filenames.

 ## Usage
-Filesort will sort files in the current working directory into a specified folder based on file names.
 ```
 usage: filesort.py [-h] [--save] [--use-presets] [--regex]
                    sort_to_folder query [query ...]